Boulder Laboratory for 3-Dimensional Electron Microscopy of Cells

 points specifying the locations of the holes.
 In general, each hole

-where the opening occurs.
-These points should be placed fairly
+the opening occurs.
+These points should be placed fairly carefully

-carefully midway between the two contours and underneath the contour
+midway between the two contours and underneath the contour that closes

 You may place the locator points in separate contours or in the same

-careful to enter a pair of points for each hole.
-A hole occurring on
+to enter a pair of points for each hole.
+A hole occurring on only one

-only one Z plane may be specified by either one point or two, but if
+Z plane may be specified by either one point or two, but if you use one

-are closest to the line connecting the two locator points.
-Given
+closest to the line connecting the two locator points.
+Given all of

-all of these edge points, it then finds the plane that fits these
+these edge points, it then finds the plane that fits these points best.

-These points are used to compute a "minimized" area.
-An equivalent
+the initial points.
+These points are used to compute a "minimized"

-diameter is reported, based on this minimized area.
+area.
+An equivalent diameter is reported, based on this minimized

 Entries to the program: